Dual Spectrum MelatoninPronunciation

 Melatonin is often sold as an herbal supplement.
 There are no regulated manufacturing standards in place for many herbal compounds and some marketed supplements have been found to be contaminated with toxic metals or other drugs.
 Herbal/health supplements should be purchased from a reliable source to minimize the risk of contamination.

 Melatonin may also be used for purposes not listed in this product guide.

-What is the most important information I should know about melatonin?
+What is the most important information I should know about Dual Spectrum Melatonin (melatonin)?

 Follow all directions on the product label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-What should I discuss with my health care provider before taking melatonin?
+What should I discuss with my health care provider before taking Dual Spectrum Melatonin (melatonin)?

 You should not use melatonin if you are allergic to it.